 Share your thoughts

 Have you experienced Dinosaurs Alive! at Kings Island?
 Did it live up to your expectations?
 Let us know by adding your own review and rating.
-You can see more images of Kings Island's latest addition in our Dinosaurs Alive! gallery.

 You can keep up to date with the latest confirmed and rumored opening dates for new attractions through Theme Park Tourist's "New Attraction Watch" section, and by signing up for our weekly newsletter.